 If either one of you is resolved to end the marriage, and unwilling to explore working on it (reconciliation), the most responsible and caring action is to promptly and clearly communicate that to the other person.
 At the point that one person is completely done, it is not “compassionate or kind” to fake that everything is OK, then give the other person false hope.
 Instead, it stalls the other person from going through the necessary stages of anger and grief that are essential to their healing process, and robs them of the opportunity to begin making choices for their life based on having all the information.
 Ideally, there is some thought and consideration around how to best tell your spouse you want a divorce.

-What if my spouse is in denial about divorce, or won’t talk about it?
+What if my wife or husband is in denial about divorce, or won’t talk about it?

 How do we get started with a free divorce consultation?